 The algorithm proposed by \citet{duan2025breaking} addresses an extension of the SSSP called \textit{Bounded Multi-source Shortest Path} (BMSSP).
 In BMSSP, the goal is to compute, for each vertex $v \in V$, the minimum distance $d(v)$ from some vertex $u \in S \subseteq V$, subject to the constraint $d(v) < B$.
 When $S = \{s\}$ and $B = \infty$, BMSSP reduces to the standard SSSP.

 The algorithm uses two parameters, $k$ and $t$, and is based on a divide-and-conquer approach over the vertex set.
 The vertex set is recursively divided into $2^t$ roughly equal parts across $O((\log n)/t)$ recursion levels, until reaching the base case where a subproblem contains a single vertex $x$.
-At the base case, Dijkstra's algorithm is executed to compute the shortest distances from $x$ to its $k$ nearest vertices.
+In the base case, Dijkstra's algorithm is executed to compute the shortest distances from $x$ to its $k$ nearest vertices.

-The algorithm faces two main bottlenecks: \begin{enumerate} \item selecting the new set $S$ to connect sequential subproblems in a partition, and \item controlling the size of $S$ to prevent degeneration of the overall complexity. \end{enumerate}
+The algorithm faces two main bottlenecks: \begin{enumerate} \item selecting the new set $S$ to connect sequential subproblems in a partition, and \item controlling the size of $S$ to prevent degradation of the overall complexity. \end{enumerate}

-To address the first bottleneck, \citet{duan2025breaking} use a specialized data structure to select the $2^{(l-1)t}$ vertices with the smallest distance in each partition at recursion level $l$.
-This data structure has been fully implemented in this work.
+To address the first bottleneck, \citet{duan2025breaking} use a specialized data structure to select the $2^{(l-1)t}$ vertices with the smallest distances in each partition at recursion level $l$.
+(This data structure has been fully implemented in this work.)
 To address the second bottleneck, the set $S$ is reduced to a smaller set of \emph{pivots} $P \subseteq S$ that suffice as sources.
-This reduction is performed through $k$ iterations of a Bellman-Ford-like algorithm~\citep{bellman1958routing}.
+This reduction is performed through $k$ iterations of a Bellman-Ford-like algorithm \citep{bellman1958routing}.

 The parameters $k$ and $t$ are chosen to balance the cost of the Bellman-Ford iterations with the recursion depth, resulting in a final time complexity of $O(m \log^{2/3} n)$.